-Children looked after by another local authority who are living in Nottinghamshire will not be entitled to free transport provision from the County Council.
-However, following a request from the home authority, transport arrangements can be made by the County Council provided the other authority has approved and agreed to meet the costs of the transport.
+Children looked after by another local authority who are living in Nottinghamshire will not be entitled to free transport provision from Nottinghamshire County Council.
+However, following a request from the home authority, transport arrangements can be made by Nottinghamshire County Council provided the other authority has approved and agreed to meet the costs of the transport.

 Children subject to a Special Guardianship Order (SGO) are not entitled to the same transport rights as looked after children.
-Applications for transport will be assessed in accordance with the home to school transport policy.
+Applications for transport for these children will be assessed in accordance with the home to school transport policy.